QIB-Sheffield/dbdicom/README.md

 ```

 This will return a list with two items.
 As shown in the example,
 the items in the list can be either KeyWord strings or (group, element) pairs.
 This also works on higher-level objects:

 ```python
 dimensions = ['Rows', (0x0028, 0x0010)]
 dimensions = patient[dimensions]
 ```

-As for single KeyWord attributes this will return one list
-taken from the first instance of the patient.

 ### Editing attributes